Case File 001 · Filed for Mac · Build 1.0

 Storage Local · Read-only · Never transmitted

 Loom, Zoom, and Vimeo upload your screen recordings to a third-party server.
-For privileged client work, that's an exposure most attorneys would rather avoid.
+For sensitive work, that's an exposure most people would rather avoid.

 The conventional approach

-Record a client walkthrough, deposition prep, or exhibit review with a cloud-based tool.
-The file lives on a vendor's server — subject to subpoena, breach, and policies you don't control.
+Record a walkthrough, prep session, or review with a cloud-based tool.
+The file lives on a vendor's server — subject to third-party legal process, breach, and policies you don't control.

 The recording never leaves your Mac.
 It's cryptographically signed at the moment of capture, locked read-only, and entered into a tamper-evident audit log you can produce on demand.

-Toggle on Evidence Mode and every recording is captured under the same chain-of-custody protocol.
+Toggle on Evidence Mode and every recording is captured under the same evidence-preservation protocol.
 No extra steps.
 No extra tools.

 01 / Manifest